scuzzydude/asimov/asimov.md

 The picture above shows a plaque at near the site of Tesla's Colorado Springs laboratory.
 That's really all there is.
 Tesla was quite the inventor and a wild and crazy guy, he was not nearly the businessman that Mr. Musk is.
 Turns out while he made some of his most significant discoveries the year he ran his lab in Colorado Springs, ironically, he didn't pay his electricity bill.
 The citizens of the Springs were quite fed up with him, having already blown up a dynamo at the power station with his experiments.
 The lab was torn down and the contents sold at auction.

-The plaque above was erected by the Al Packer[^23] Chapter of E Clampus Vitus, an organization dedicated to the preservation of the heritage of the American West.[^24] While certainly Tesla had a minor role in the American West, he had a major role on the world stage.
+The plaque above was erected by the *Al Packer*[^24] *Chapter of E Clampus Vitus*, an organization dedicated to the preservation of the heritage of the American West.[^25] While certainly Tesla had a minor role in the American West, he had a major role on the world stage.
 From what I can tell, the actual site of the laboratory is just north of the plaque in a residential block.

 ![](media/image4.jpg){width="5.230585083114611in" height="5.0in"}